Documentation Index

 channelandplacementin the Recommend request match the intended Decision Flow - Qualification rule scopes — Rules scoped to the wrong category or sub-category can inadvertently include/exclude offers

-- Arbitration weights — If offers are returned but in an unexpected order, review the arbitration profile weights (revenue, margin, propensity, engagement)
+- Optimization weights — If offers are returned but in an unexpected order, review the portfolio optimization profile weights (revenue, margin, propensity, engagement)

 Health Checks